-1) Dept. of Control and Instrumentation Engineering, Korea Maritime University.
+^{} Dept. of Control and Instrumentation Engineering, Korea Maritime University.

-2) Associate Professor, Dept. of Control and Instrumentation Engineering, Korea Maritime University.
+^{} Dept. of Computer Engineering, Korea Maritime University.

-robust control into MRAC in order to cope with uncertainties.
-However, since these schemes have been developed through mathematical modification and structural modification in standard structure, there remain some problems such as mathematical complexity and difficulty in the proof of stability, and no simplicity in applications.
+response(1).
+Since the standard model reference adaptive control(MRAC) schemes have bad transient behavior when bounded disturbances are present, modified MRAC schemes had been proposed to improve transient response.
+Zhihua Qu et al. proposed model reference robust control(MRRC) scheme(2) which introduced the concept of the robust control into MRAC in order to cope with uncertainties.
+However, since these schemes have been developed through mathematical and structural modification in standard structure, there remain some problems such as mathematical complexity and difficulty in the proof of stability, and no simplicity in applications.
 Especially in case when plant is modeled as nonlinear and/or time-varying system, they cannot be applied in order to assure global stability and improve performance due to mathematical restrictions.

-Therefore, in this paper, a new adaptive control structure is developed and suggested in order to improve transient response and assure robustness against nonlinearity and time-varying characteristics of plant under disturbances.
+Therefore, in this paper, a new adaptive control structure is developed and suggested in order to improve transient response and to assure robustness against nonlinearity and time-varying characteristics of plant under disturbances.
 The structure is only the form of standard MRAC with fuzzy compensator which forces output error of MRAC to converge to zero fastly.
 Through simulation studies, the effectiveness of suggested MRACF is assured.